semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 :::info

-Semaphore will always start with the blocks that have no dependencies and move along the dependency graph until all blocks are done.
+Semaphore always starts with the blocks that have no dependencies and move along the dependency graph until all blocks are done.

 :::